Genesys CX Insights

 This page provides general information to help you customize the CX Insights Project and reports to achieve additional functionality.
 The out-of-box historical reports are flexible enough for most business needs.
 However, Genesys Customer Experience Insights (Genesys CX Insights) is highly customizable, and you can modify the reports to meet your specific needs.
 Modifying reports can be an involved process, and is recommended for advanced users only.
 For help, contact your Genesys representative.

 - You can customize a copy of the project.
 If you use this method, your changes will be saved in the event that you upgrade Genesys CX Insights to a later release.
-This is the best approach if you are creating reports that you will use regularly over a period of time.
 This method also ensures that, if you have trouble with your customizations, you can easily restore the original project.
 See the figure Duplicating the Project for information about making a copy of the project using MicroStrategy Developer.

 - You can customize a copy of a report within the default project or within a duplicated project.
-If you customize a copy of a report within the default project, be aware that your changes will be lost when you upgrade Genesys CX Insights to a later release.
-This approach is OK if you are making a one-time-use report, just want to experiment, or otherwise are creating a report that you could easily re-create in future releases.
+If you customize a copy of a report within the default project, your changes are preserved when you upgrade Genesys CX Insights to a later release.
 See Creating a new report based on an existing report.

 - For detailed information about objects you can add to reports, see the Genesys CX Insights Projects Reference Guide, which describes metrics and attributes that are available in Genesys CX Insights.